Boris Collingwood

-Boris Esmond Collingwood (8 January 1920 at Hither Green, London – 18 November 1968 at Storrington, West Sussex), played first-class cricket in two matches, one each for Cambridge University and Somerset.
+Boris Esmond Collingwood (8 January 1920 – 18 November 1968), played first-class cricket in two matches, one each for Cambridge University and Somerset.
+He was born at Hither Green in 1920.

 A schoolboy first-eleven cricketer at Dulwich College for four seasons before the Second World War and captain in 1939, Collingwood was 28 before the first of his first-class appearances for Cambridge came in the 1948 season.
 He also played for the university once in a non-first-class match that season.

 Five years later, he turned out once for Somerset, at the time a very weak team, in a match at Weston-super-Mare against Nottinghamshire.
 He made 15 and 1 as Somerset subsided to an innings defeat in two days.
+He died at Storrington, West Sussex in 1968.